 Relation with OSCAR/Surface

 The WMDS will be implemented in three phases over a five year period (2016-2020).
+In practice this will be done through OSCAR/Surface, which

+.means that Members must transfer their WIGOS metadata, either in near-real-time or less frequently, to OSCAR/Surface for the observations they exchange internationally.
 All prescribed metadata are to be collected and stored by Members.

-OSCAR/Surface is the WMO official repository of metadata on surface-based meteorological and climatological observations that are required for international exchange, for the practical implementation of the WMDS.
-This means that Members must transfer their WIGOS metadata, either in near-real-time or less frequently, to OSCAR/Surface for the observations they exchange internationally.
-Moreover, OSCAR/Surface contains a few additional metadata fields, not explicitly specified in the WMDS, e.g., population density or climate zone.
+Moreover, OSCAR/Surface contains a few additional metadata fields, not explicitly specified in the WMDS, e.g., population density or climate zone, amongst others.
 Members should include as many of the additional fields as possible in OSCAR/Surface.

 Data series and segments

-Observations made over a period of time at a specified facility and for an observed variable is called a data series (or observation collection).
-A data series describes a time series that is considered to be homogeneous in terms of measurement characteristics.
+A set of observations made over a period of time at a specified facility and for an observed variable is called a data series.
+In a data series other intrinsic measurement characteristics, such as units, observing method, spatial extent (geometry), source of observation and sampling procedures are kept unchanged.
 Generally, but not exclusively, these observations are made at regular intervals or continuously.
 A data series consists of one or more essentially uninterrupted data segments.
 Data segments may have minor gaps in between or may overlap.
 It is advisable to describe observations with as few as possible data series.

-A new data series (or observation collection) should be started if one or more of the following conditions is met:
+A data segment describes a sub-set of a data series that is considered to be homogeneous, in terms of (no) impact resulting from changes of the observing conditions, such as the instruments used and the environment.
+A new data segment should be started if one or more of the following conditions is met:

-A different method of measurement is applied (e.g., a mercury-in-glass thermometer is replaced with an electronic temperature sensor);

 A different instrument housing (e.g. a Stevenson screen is replaced with a radiation shield);

-The exposure of the site changes significantly (e.g. an asphalt car park is established next to the observing site);
+The exposure of the site changes significantly (e.g. an asphalt car park has been built next to the observing site);

-An instrument is calibrated and a new calibration is applied;

 A different observing program is established; or